 Modified Attendance Guidelines

 Purdue University Disability Resource Center (DRC) recognizes the critical value for students to meet attendance and assignment responsibilities in each course.
-However, some students with disabilities may be approved for an accommodation of modified attendance due to a disability, which may require the development of a Modified Attendance Agreement.
-Students with a modified attendance accommodation typically have disabilities that are chronic or episodic in nature, and may cause difficulties with class attendance or deadlines.
-This document is intended to aid instructor and students as they navigate the modified attendance accommodation.
-The DRC is available and should be contacted if an instructor or students need assistance in the development or implementation of this accommodation.
+However, some students with disabilities may be approved for an accommodation of modified attendance due to a disability.
+Students with a modified attendance accommodation typically have disabilities that are chronic or episodic in nature and may cause difficulties with class attendance or deadlines.

 Modifying course policies